fraunhoferhhi/xpsnr/README.md

 `cp xpsnr/libavfilter/* ffmpeg/libavfilter/`

-Note that the `allfilters.c` and `Makefile` files already exist in the FFmpeg source distribution and will be replaced.
+Note that the `allfilters.c` and `Makefile` files already exist in the FFmpeg source distribution and will be replaced (XPSNR related lines have been added in each of these source files).
 The `xpsnr.h` and `vf_xpsnr.c` files will be added to the FFmpeg distribution.

 Now, you can configure and compile FFmpeg to generate the `ffmpeg`